mParticle/docs/src/pages/guides/platform-guide/profiles/index.md

 * Calculated attributes
 * Audience memberships

-You can use the User Activity View to look up user profiles that have been seen at any time within your contractual data retention policy.

 Use the [User Activity View](/guides/platform-guide/activity/#user-activity) to look up user profiles that have been seen at any time within your contractual data retention policy.

 The following diagram shows the interaction of profile and data retention: